kusiyaitkrishna/Student-Profile-System/README.md

 - **Error Handling**: Add more comprehensive error handling (try-except blocks) to gracefully handle issues like missing files or invalid inputs.
 - **Advanced Insights**: Incorporate calculations within the admin dashboard to provide insights on class performance, ECA trends, etc.
 - **GUI**: Build a graphical user interface using libraries like Tkinter, PyQt, or web technologies for a more user-friendly experience.
+# How to Use Guide

+## Run the Application:

+1. Make sure you have Python installed.
+2. From your terminal (or command prompt), navigate to your project directory.
+3. Execute the command: `python main.py`

+## Login:

+- The system will prompt you for a username and password.
+- Use existing admin credentials or register a new admin user.

+## Admin Tasks:

+Select options from the admin dashboard to:

+- Register new students.
+- Modify student information.
+- Add or edit grades.
+- View ECA activities.
+- Generate student reports.

+## Student Tasks:

+Login with student credentials.
+Use the student dashboard to:

+- Update your profile.
+- View your grades.
+- View and potentially add ECA activities.